tylerthomasallen/docs/src/pages/dashboard/integrate.md

                 - https://example.app.link/VZsTctoINF
                 - https://example.app.link/custom-alias
             ![image](/img/pages/dashboard/link-domain.png)

+            !!! warning "Alias must be unique and cannot include '/'" If an alias is already taken, creating the link will result in a 409 conflict error.
+Also, including a '/' will modify the structure and invalidate the Branch link.

     - ##### Social media
         - Set the default image preview for your deep links when shared on social media